Marder III: Marder III Ausf. M, Sd.Kfz. 138

 A Marder III Ausf.
 M on the Italian front, December 1944.

 The last Marder III variant was based on the Geschützwagen 38(t) Ausf.
-M, a purpose-designed vehicle for self-propelled gun use, again armed with the 75 mm PaK 40 anti-tank gun.
+M, a purpose-designed vehicle for self-propelled gun use, again armed with the 75 mm PaK 40 anti-tank gun..
 Ausf.
 M was the final variant of the Marder series, and was a significant improvement over previous models, with its lower silhouette, sloped armor, and much more functional fighting compartment.
 In this variant, the engine was moved from the rear to the middle between driver and the rest of the crew.
 Because there was no engine in the rear, the gun and the crew did not have to sit on top of the engine deck as in previous models.
 The fighting compartment could be lowered down to the bottom floor level where the engine used to be, which decreased crew exposure and visibility.
+The gun was moved towards the rear of the vehicle, improving the weight distribution.
 Unlike the previous two Marder III variants, the fighting compartment was closed at the rear, protecting the crew up to their midsection.
 It stayed open-topped.
 The machine gun port at the front was eliminated in the Ausf.
 M in favor of an MG 34 or MG 42 carried by the crew.
 In the previous two models, the commander served as a gunner.
 However, in the Ausf.
 M, the radio man moved to the rear, with the commander and gunner, to serve as a loader.
 Only 27 rounds of 7.5 cm ammunition were carried, but combat effectiveness increased because the vehicle commander was freed from manning the gun.

+For communications from around November 1943, the Ausf.
+M was fitted with a short-range Fu.5 radio set (standard issue for most Panzers and assault guns such as the StuG III): the company commander's vehicle also had a 30-Watt Fu.8 which enabled him to talk to the battalion, or perhaps divisional HQ.
+Some vehicles only had a Fu.Spr.f.